About

 - When you first start / open the app, the app will contact the server to check for updates.
 If it sees there is a new version available for you, then it will download it from the server so you can get the new features.

 - If you have the paid license, the app will occasionally check the servers to re-validate it.
+A third-party payment processor handles your payment data.

 How does this work with Spectrolite for risograph printing?